Migrating data from Elasticsearch to Yandex Managed Service for OpenSearch

 Required paid resources

-- Managed Service for OpenSearch cluster: Use of computing resources and storage size (see Managed Service for OpenSearch pricing).
+- Managed Service for OpenSearch cluster, which includes the use of computing resources and storage size (see Managed Service for OpenSearch pricing).

 - Public IP addresses if public access is enabled for cluster hosts (see Virtual Private Cloud pricing).